samarpan-rai/samarpan-rai.github.io/resume.md

 **CoderDojo**, Njmegen <span style="float: right; ">July 2018 - May 2019</span> <br />
 *Mentor*

-Every first Sunday of the month, I try to occasionally mentor teach kids between the ages of 7 and 16 during the coderdojo sessions but due to my poor dutch level I couldn't contribute as much as I wanted to
+Every first Sunday of the month, I try to occasionally mentor teach kids between the ages of 7 and 16 during the coderdojo sessions but due to my poor dutch level I couldn't contribute as much as I wanted to.

 **HimalayanDisaster**, Kathmandu  <span style="float: right; ">2014</span>  <br />